andreasthoelke/dotfiles/.vim/notes/notes29-09.md

 * easyclip smaller plugins

-  search should not add to jumplist - only the beginning
-    many other motions should add to the jumplist. all tricky motions?

-  nyaovim fontsize, popup test, minibrowser
-  vifm: show last changed in hours vs size!
   Grepper: Test running in Haskell hello44 vs Homedir
            How to quickly change dir the underlying shell?
            How to get the current folder path into an ex-command?